 What you fail to realize is that scripting the flow of control in order to solve problems is absolutely anathema to OOP.

 Then how does control flow from one group of instructions in an object method to another?
 Do you just write a number of methods and let the machine decide in what order they should be executed?
 Do you construct a mass of ravioli code and throw it into the air and let control flow from one piece of pasta to another in a random sequence?
+If scripting the flow of control is not "proper" in OOP then can you explain how the Template Method Pattern is in the list of design patterns?

 The worst idea of all came from Getters/Setters.
 Evil.
 Period. in which David West wrote: